Regatta Lepa water festival showcases the customs and traditions of the Bajau Laut (Sea Gypsies) people.

 - duck catching competition.

-Celebrations extend into the night, with karaoke, cultural music and igal-igal dance performances, beauty contests, fireworks display and even a ‘Lepa Car’ competition taking place in Semporna Stadium.
+Celebrations extend into the night, with karaoke, cultural music and igal-igal dance performances, beauty contests, fireworks display and even a ‘Lepa Car’ competition held within Semporna’s stadium.

 A competition is held to pick the most beautifully decorated lepa.
 The winner stands to take home cash prizes and other goodies including, speed boats, boat parts, trophies and certificates.